 - Service Management

 - Traffic Director

 - Transfer Appliance

 - Vertex AI (formerly AI Platform)

 * Provided that Customer has opted to have Looker Studio governed under their Google Cloud Agreement.

 Please refer to the Google Cloud compliance site for the most current list of covered products.
 This list is updated as new products become available to the HIPAA program.

 Google Cloud's security practices allow us to have a HIPAA BAA covering Google Cloud's entire infrastructure, not a set aside portion of our cloud.
 As a result, you are not restricted to a specific region which has scalability, operational and architectural benefits.
 You can also benefit from multi-regional service redundancy as well as the ability to use Preemptible VMs to reduce costs.

 The security and compliance measures that allow us to support HIPAA compliance are deeply ingrained in our infrastructure, security design, and products.
 As such, we can offer HIPAA regulated customers the same products at the same pricing that is available to all customers, including sustained use discounts.
 Other public clouds charge more money for their HIPAA cloud, we do not.

-Google Cloud Platform is the cloud infrastructure where customers can securely store, analyze and gain insights from health information, without having to worry about the underlying infrastructure.
+Google Cloud is the cloud infrastructure where customers can securely store, analyze and gain insights from health information, without having to worry about the underlying infrastructure.